akanksha-00/IRIS_2021_AKANKSHA_M_191CS106/README.md

 8. View net expense/income (responsive as per sorting via categories)

 ## List of non-implemented/planned features
+* Non-implemented features
     1. Statistics based time period as time stamp property not yet defined for transaction model
     2. Implemented a basic UI without creative design
+* Planned features
+    1. Planning to add datetime stamp in transaction data model
+    2. Feature to edit transaction details
+    3. Visulalization using graphs
+    4. Improving UI/UX of the application

 ## List of known bugs
 1. Renderflow may occur in few devices